Police searching for suspects after Lawrence store clerk shot during armed robbery

 LAWRENCE, MASS.
 (WHDH) – Police are searching for the suspects involved in the shooting of a store clerk during an armed robbery in Lawrence on Wednesday morning.

-Officers responding to a reported armed robbery at Multi-Service Store on Lawrence Street around 10 a.m. found the clerk suffering from a single gunshot wound, according to Lawrence police.
+Officers responding to a reported armed robbery at Multi-Service Store on Lawrence Street shortly before 10 a.m. found the clerk suffering from a single gunshot wound, according to Lawrence police.

-The owner of the store spoke with 7NEWS off camera and said that security video showed two men wearing masks involved in the robbery.
+The owner of the store spoke with 7NEWS off camera and said men wearing masks, one of whom was wielding a gun, entered the store and shot the clerk in the torso.

+Surveillance video showed the suspects run up to an idling car parked on a nearby side street, get inside, and speed off.

+State police are assisting Lawrence police with an investigation.
+They said they are looking for a blue Lincoln.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)